Lynch Architects

 Director

 Patrick Lynch founded was born in Oxfordshire and studied architecture at The University of Liverpool 1987–1993.
 He holds an M-Phil in The History and Philosophy of Architecture from The University of Cambridge 1995–6 where he was supervised by Dalibor Vesely.
-Patrick gained his PhD from London Metropolitan University in 2015, where he was supervised by Peter Carl, Helen Mallinson and Joseph Rykwert, and he also studied Theology at The University of Oxford.
+Patrick gained his PhD from London Metropolitan University in 2015, where he was supervised by Peter Carl, Helen Mallinson and Joseph Rykwert, and he also studied theology and philosophy at The University of Oxford.
 His writing and design work has been widely published.
-Recent books include The Theatricality of the Baroque City (2011) and Mimesis (2015).
+His books include The Theatricality of the Baroque City (2011) and Mimesis (2015).
 Civic Ground, a version of his PhD, was published in 2017.
 He is a member of RIBA, The Art Worker's Guild, The Worshipful Company of Architects, and sits on Islington Council's Design Review Panel and RIBA Education Committee.
 Patrick is the editor and publisher of the Journal of Civic Architecture, which is published twice a year by Canalside Press.
 He established the press in 2018, from within the offices of Lynch Architects.
 On Intricacy, a book with and about the English architect John Meunier was published in 2020, Change is the Reality: The Work of Robin Walker Architect appeared in 2021, and Part of a City: The Work of Neave Brown Architect was published in 2022.
 Patrick has taught at the Architectural Association, London Met, UCD, Kingston, and Cambridge.
 He is an Honorary Professor at The University of Liverpool, and also teaches part-time at The Bartlett UCL and at KU Leuven.
 He can be found on Instagram @pad_lynch

 Claudia Lynch